transloadit/uppy/website/src/docs/screen-capture.md

 The `@uppy/screen-capture` plugin can record your screen or an application and save it as a video.

+This plugin now only works on desktop browsers which support [`getDisplayMedia API`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia).
+If no support for the API is detected, Screen Capture won’t be installed, so you don’t have to do anything.

 > To use the screen capture plugin in a Chromium-based browser, [your site must be served over https](https://developers.google.com/web/updates/2015/10/chrome-47-webrtc#public_service_announcements).
 This restriction does not apply on `localhost`, so you don’t have to jump through many hoops during development.

 ```js